 Find someone I lost touch with

 Often the desire to reconnect just needs a bit of a push to kick-start it again.
-Both sides may be keen to reconnect but somewhat anxious the other side might rebuff them.
+Both sides may be keen to reconnect, but at the same time and understandably somewhat anxious the other side might rebuff them.

 The most important thing is to leave the light on.
 Thus helping a lost friend find their way home to you.